RSS

 That was my first encounter with Strategic Simulations, Inc., a company filled, I was sure, with people who, when not writing intricate computer code, were in a military-style war room recreating D-Day.

 SSI proved uniquely impervious to the depredations of the software pirates who were causing so much outrage elsewhere in the industry.
 Their fool-proof method of copy protection didn’t involve mismatched sector numbers or manual-lookup schemes.
-It was rather the simple fact that few of the people who copied and traded games could care less about those of SSI.
+It was rather the simple fact that few of the people who copied and traded games had any interest in those of SSI.
 The piracy scene just couldn’t be bothered, unless it was to have an occasional game to mock for its ugly graphics, its slowness, and its sheer BASICness.

 Joel poses in 1982 with Pursuit of the Graf Spee, the only SSI game he designed and programmed himself -- albeit by cribbing liberally from Computer Bismark.
 Selling just 2082, it wasn't a big success.